Disappearance of Brandon Swanson: Investigation

 His cellphone call had been routed through a tower at the intersection of County Routes 3 and 10 near Minneota, another town along Highway 68.
 By May 15, the call had been determined to have come from within 5 mi of the tower; searchers were concentrating their efforts there.
 Since part of that circle included Yellow Medicine County to the north, authorities from that jurisdiction also took part.

 Dahl noted that from the area, a red light atop a Taunton grain elevator could be seen.
 He thought that it was possible that the red light Brandon had seen had led him to believe Lynd was within walking distance.
 Ground searches were being complemented with a flyover by an aerial team; search dogs were also brought in from the Twin Cities.
 A team of bloodhounds from nearby Codington County, South Dakota, picked up a 3 mi scent trail that largely followed the field roads west-northwest to an abandoned farm, then along the Yellow Medicine River to a point where it appeared to enter the stream.

 Brandon had mentioned passing fences and hearing nearby water, his father recalled.
 On the theory that Brandon might have drowned, boats from the state's Department of Natural Resources were deployed along the river, and gates were installed.
 In some areas in Lincoln County, the water had been 10 ft deep on the morning of the disappearance, but had gone down since then, Dahl noted.
 Deputies also walked the river's banks, and horses and all-terrain vehicles were deployed in the surrounding area.
 However, Dahl ruled out a more organized, extensive ground search.

 Later searches

 After the original search found no sign of Swanson, most efforts were discontinued.
 Sheriff Vizecky continued to walk the 2 mi of the Yellow Medicine in that area every day for 30 days.
-The Swansons left their porch light on all night every night as a symbol of their hope that Brandon would eventually return or be found and still do.
+The Swansons left their porch light on all night every night as a symbol of their hope that Brandon would eventually return, a practice they continued for at least five years.